-'I Hate Myself,' Former Dallas Police Officer Tells Jurors During Murder Trial
+'I Hate Myself,' Former Dallas Police Officer Who Killed Neighbor Tells Jurors

 The prosecutor said Jean posed no threat and was in his living room eating a bowl of ice cream when Guyger entered his apartment.
 Hermus emphasized that Guyger realized somebody was inside the apartment when she was still out in the hallway.
 They say she was distracted by texts and phone calls with her partner and ignored several signs that would have indicated she was on the wrong floor.
 More critically, Hermus questioned how much first aid she administered to Jean after the shooting.

-To make his point, he placed Guyger's police first-aid bag onto the table in front of her and began pulling out some of the content – combat gauze and other items designed to control traumatic bleeding.
-Asked why she didn't use any of the first-aid material, Guyger said in the chaos of that night, she was panicking and never thought to use them.
+To make his point, he placed Guyger's police first aid bag onto the table in front of her and began pulling out some of the content – combat gauze and other items designed to control traumatic bleeding.
+Asked why she didn't use any of the first aid material, Guyger said that in the chaos of that night, she was panicking and never thought to use them.

 "You chose to go in and find the threat even though you were in a position to take cover and concealment," Hermus said, referring to police safety protocols.
 "You could have found cover and concealment and got help.
 You had a police radio.
 It worked.
 You were two blocks from PD headquarters.
-Response time is 2 minutes to the apartment.
+Response time is two minutes to the apartment.
 Had you done any one of those things, Mr. Jean would probably be alive today."

-Under questioning, Guyger said she did some CPR, but added her training had been limited and that she "had never tried it on a person" before.
-She told the court that she was struggling to provide aid and talk on the phone to 911 dispatchers, and admitted she stopped providing aid to text her partner for help twice, and to guide arriving officers from the hallway into the apartment.
+Under questioning, Guyger said she did some CPR, but added that her training had been limited and that she "had never tried it on a person" before.
+She told the court that she was struggling to provide aid and talk on the phone to 911 dispatchers.
+She admitted she stopped providing aid to text her partner for help twice and to guide arriving officers from the hallway into the apartment.

 The case will turn on whether the jury finds that Guyger acted reasonably.